Trusted-Seed/dashboard/content/faq.md

       * Get access to Commons Hatches to steward and cultivate shared resources

-      * Legal protection for any approved #Blockchain4good DAO or Commons
+      * Legal mutual aid for any approved #Blockchain4good DAO or Commons

       * Support the Commons Stack ecosystem in continuing to research and build towards our mission to Realign Incentives for Public Goods